andrewrosemberg/PortfolioOpt.jl/docs/src/robust_po.md

 The uncertainty set proposed by Bertsimas in [5] is defined by the following julia type:

 ```@docs
-RobustBertsimas
+RobustBertsimas <: AbstractMeanVariance
 ```

-When the above functions are dispatched on this type (referred to as a formulation) the JuMP expression defining the worst case return is returned by the following function:
+When the above functions are dispatched on this type (referred to as a formulation), the JuMP expression defining the worst case return is returned by the following function:

 ```@docs
 portfolio_return!(model::JuMP.Model, w, formulation::RobustBertsimas)
 ```

-While the worst case variance is calculated as in a usual Mean Variance PO since this uncertainty sets does not imply any uncertainty to the covariance matrix:
+While the worst case variance is calculated as in a usual Mean Variance PO since this uncertainty set does not imply any uncertainty to the covariance matrix:

 ```@docs
-portfolio_variance!(model::JuMP.Model, w, formulation::RobustBertsimas)
+portfolio_variance!(::JuMP.Model, w, ::RobustBertsimas)
 ```

 Finally, for instance, the Maximization of Returns problem becomes: